meddev50/test-ionic/README.md

 # test-ionic
-cd into the project
+cd into the project.
-run npm install
+run npm install .
-ionic serve or ionic lab
+ionic serve or ionic lab .